-In-plane Out-plane SIF
+In-plane and Out-plane SIF

-The in-plane and out-plane concept for a bend can be obtained from the attached figure from code or in layman’s language the same can be explained as follows:
+The in-plane and out-plane SIF concept for a bend can be obtained from the attached figure from code or in layman’s language the same can be explained as follows:

-The in-plane bending moment is the bending moment which causes the elbow to close or open in the plane formed by two limbs of the elbow.
+The in-plane bending moment is the bending moment that causes the elbow to close or open in the plane formed by two limbs of the elbow.
 In a similar way, the out plane bending moment can be defined as the bending moment which causes one limb of the elbow to move out of the plane keeping another limb steady.